fengyiwu98/TensorISTD/README.md

 ## Acknowledgements

-**Despite the organizers of this repo, we would like to thank the former contributors--Tianfang Zhang, Jian Li, Yuelu Wei, Guanghui Wang, Xuan Kong, Haiyang Yi, Ruochen Qie, Hang Yu, Anran Liu, Simin Liu, and Zhenming Peng--for this Toolbox.**
+Despite the organizers of this repo, we would like to thank the former contributors--**Tianfang Zhang, Jian Li, Yuelu Wei, Guanghui Wang, Xuan Kong, Haiyang Yi, Ruochen Qie, Hang Yu, Anran Liu, Simin Liu, and Zhenming Peng--for this Toolbox.**